Vanisherzd/Ephemeris-Extension-PoC/Android.md

 ---

 ## Additional Notes
 The research was conducted using BladeRF xA4 as the SDR device and `gps-sdr-sim` for generating spoofed GPS signals.
 Experiments were performed in both indoor and outdoor environments, confirming the effectiveness and broad applicability of the Ephemeris Extension Attack on Android systems.
+Android Auto navigation services were observed to be particularly affected during testing.

 ---